coli-saar/tracl/README.md

 It implements the official [ACL paper formatting guidelines](https://acl-org.github.io/ACLPUB/formatting.html) and is modeled after the [LaTeX style](https://github.com/acl-org/acl-style-files).
 Tracl is the **T**ypst **R**econstruction of the **ACL** style.

 Tracl was developed by [Alexander Koller](https://www.coli.uni-saarland.de/~koller/), out of a personal desire to use Typst to write ACL papers.
-It is not officially supported by ACL, but it was used to successfully publish [at least one paper](https://aclanthology.org/2025.findings-emnlp.352/).
+It is not officially supported by ACL, but there is a conversation happening [in a Github thread](https://github.com/acl-org/acl-style-files/issues/58).

 ## Usage

 The usage of the ACL style is documented in [main.pdf](https://github.com/coli-saar/tracl/blob/main/main.pdf).
-An example of a paper prepared with tracl is [Duchnowski et al. 2025](https://aclanthology.org/2025.findings-emnlp.352/).
+An example of an accepted EMNLP paper prepared with tracl is [Duchnowski et al. 2025](https://aclanthology.org/2025.findings-emnlp.352/).

 ## Obtaining the fonts